 Karin Aue Mag Art (University of Applied Arts Vienna), MA (CSM)

 Born and raised in Vienna, Austria, Karin moved on to live, study and work in Rotterdam, Berlin, London, Zurich and Tokyo.
 At the moment she is based in Singapore.
-Her work is located between graphic design and illustration with a strong interest in visual storytelling and collaboration, as well as human-centred design.
-Karin has been working as designer for many internationally renowned companies such as IDEO, KesselsKramer and the Office for Metropolitan Architecture (O.M.A.).
+Her work spans from classic graphic design, to various forms of visual storytelling with a strong interest in creating human centred, multifaceted experiences.
+Hence collaborations across different disciplines are at the core of her work.
+Prior to joining Chemistry, Karin has been working as designer for many internationally renowned companies such as IDEO, KesselsKramer and the Office for Metropolitan Architecture (O.M.A.).
 As a freelance illustrator she has been able to establish a wide range of international clients including NOKIA, HP, IDEO and the National University of Singapore to name just a few.
-Her love for design with a strong impact and a clear social component can also be seen in passion projects such as the design blog www.graphicbirdwatching.com aiming to connect, support and promote women in graphic design everywhere.
+Her love for design with a strong impact and a clear social component can also be seen in passion projects such as www.aiducation.org a for impact organisation empowering talented teenagers in developing countries through education.

 “Being part of Birdwatching is a great inspiration for me on several levels – not only am I working in a very enthusiastic and highly motivated team of outstanding creatives.
 But I am an active part in the building of an international design community breaking down existing stereotypes and creating an nurturing network across the globe.”